Sweden is more than the home of ABBA, Swedish meatballs, and Ikea.

 Learn about the Old Town on a free walking tour.
 Tours run multiple times each day.

-If you're looking for more affordable activities, check our post about free things to do in Stockholm.
+If you're looking for more affordable activities, check out our post about free things to do in Stockholm.

 7. Save Money With a Tourist Pass